QS Quacquarelli Symonds

 The implementation has also enhanced security for QS, thanks to roles-based access controls which allow the finance team to set restrictions on who can access what.
 Internally in the finance function the same capabilities are available to minimise privacy and data protection risk, she explains.
 Even better, the finance function will play a more central role in the future direction of the company.

 “Getting access to that financial data in real-time will allow the team to play a more strategic role in the business.
 The idea is that they can build out three and five-year plans in a far easier and more time-efficient manner,” says Barnes.
 “When COVID happened we went through four budget planning and forecasting scenarios, and we were doing that via spreadsheets.
-If we’d had Workday it would have made life so much easier.
-We’ll now do spot check forecasts and ‘temperature checks’ throughout the year because we can with Workday.”
+If we’d had Workday Adaptive Planning it would have made life so much easier.
+We’ll now do spot check forecasts and ‘temperature checks’ throughout the year because we can with Workday Adaptive Planning.”

 Although the platform is initially only being used by finance team members, the plan is to roll it out to the wider business to enhance self-sufficiency and visibility into budgeting and planning.
 As this kind of predictive modelling becomes second nature to QS, the hope is that it will create a more productive, efficient, and high-performance organisation.